jpovey/SimpleAggregate/README.md

 ```

 ### Event Source
 The `IEventSource` interfaces provides an abstraction to allow the `AggregateProcessor` to integrate with multiple types of database.

-When implementing your own processor a concrete IEventSource implementation should be used to wrap the data access layer of your event source/store.
+ When implementing your own aggregate processor a concrete `IEventSource` implementation is required to wrap the data access layer of your desired event source/store.

 **Concurrency**

-To maintain a consistent state in the event store the `AggregateProcessor` uses a concurrency key when saving uncommitted events.
-This value must be returned from the `LoadEventsAsync` as part of the `EventSourceResult` which is turn used by `SaveEventsAsync`.
+To provide a consistent state in the event store a concurrency key reference is maintained by the `AggregateProcessor` after reading the event stream.
+This concurrency key is then used when committing events,

+When implementing your own `IEventSource` this concurrency key should be used to maintain database concurrency in your own system.
 Different database implementations use different types of concurrency key so use one which matches your database schema.

 ## Build and publish
 #### Pipelines